codeworth-gh/PSPS/README.md

 # PSPS
-Play-Scala-Postgres-Slick stack, by The Improvery.
+Play-Scala-Postgres-Slick stack, by CodeWorth.io and the Play community.

 ## Overview